-The increase in teleworking means less workers are using private vehicles and public transit difference is statistically significant from mode of transportation prior to the pandemic Source: Canadian Perspectives Survey Series 3, June 2020.
+The increase in teleworking means less workers are using private vehicles and public transit

-Prior to the pandemic, personal motor vehicles (75%) were the most common mode of transportation to work, followed by public transit (13%) and active transportation (walking or cycling) (7%) (Chart 1).1 Fewer than 1 in 20 workers teleworked (4%).
+Prior to the pandemic, personal motor vehicles (75%) were the most common mode of transportation to work, followed by public transit (13%) and active transportation (walking or cycling) (7%) (Chart 1).
+Fewer than 1 in 20 workers teleworked (4%).